India's oldest student-edited law review

 NLSIR aims to:

-In furtherance of these aims, NLSIR publishes two Issues in its annual Volume.
-The first is a General Issue, which welcomes submissions on any area of law, including interdisciplinary analysis.
-There is no limitation on the choice of topic, with the only requirement that it involve legal analysis with relevance to India.
-Authors are free to look at any other field(s) of study for guidance in developing a scholarly critique of the past/current legal landscape.
-NLSIR invites contributions in the categories of long articles, essays, book reviews, case notes and legislative comments.
+In furtherance of these aims, NLSIR publishes two issues in each annual volume.
+The General Issue welcomes submissions on any area of law, including interdisciplinary work, provided the analysis has clear relevance to India.
+Authors may draw on other disciplines to critique past or present legal developments.
+NLSIR accepts long articles, essays, book reviews, case notes, and legislative comments.

 Board of Editors